OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 > **Use the output value of the method/library as the IP address to compare against the allow list.**

 After ensuring the validity of the incoming IP address, the second layer of validation is applied.
-An allow list is created after determining all the IP addresses (v4 and v6 in order to avoid bypasses) of the identified and trusted applications.
-The valid IP is cross checked with that list to ensure its communication with the internal application (string strict comparison with case sensitive).
+An allow list is created after determining all the IP addresses (v4 and v6 to avoid bypasses) of the identified and trusted applications.
+The valid IP is cross-checked with that list to ensure its communication with the internal application (string strict comparison with case sensitive).

 ###### Domain name

-In the attempt of validating domain names, it is apparent to do a DNS resolution in order to verify the existence of the domain.
+In the attempt of validate domain names, it is apparent to do a DNS resolution to verify the existence of the domain.
 In general, it is not a bad idea, yet it opens up the application to attacks depending on the configuration used regarding the DNS servers used for the domain name resolution:

 - It can disclose information to external DNS resolvers.
 - It can be used by an attacker to bind a legit domain name to an internal IP address.
 See the section `Exploitation tricks > Bypassing restrictions > Input validation > DNS pinning` of this [document](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_SSRF_Bible.pdf).
-- It can be used, by an attacker, to deliver a malicious payload to the internal DNS resolvers as well as to the API (SDK or third-party) used by the application to handle the DNS communication and then, potentially, trigger a vulnerability in one of these components.
+- An attacker can use it to deliver a malicious payload to the internal DNS resolvers and the API (SDK or third-party) used by the application to handle the DNS communication and then, potentially, trigger a vulnerability in one of these components.

-In the context of SSRF, there are 2 validations to perform:
+In the context of SSRF, there are two validations to perform:

 1. Ensure that the data provided is a valid domain name.
 2. Ensure that the domain name provided belongs to one of the domain names of the identified and trusted applications (the allow listing comes to action here).